 Core Competency Goals Personal Awareness & I can take action toward meeting my own wants and needs and finding joy and Responsibility satisfact ion, and work toward a goal or solving a problem.
-Objective Strategy Strategy by working with supportive adults - implementing help from adults when feeling overwhelmed by assignments (teacher, EAs, IST) -asking questions of adults to clarify or scaffold assignments by working on my organizational skills -using a planner to keep track of assignments -putting loose papers in assigned duotangs and notebooks -organizing desk to be able to find supplies easily -giving a "daily report" to parents about each subject in class to review the day's work.
-Check-in about what what was finished and what is still being worked on in class
+Objective Strategy by working with supportive adults - implementing help from adults when feeling overwhelmed by assignments (teacher_EAs_IST) -asking questions of adults to clarify or scaffold assignments -using a planner to keep track of assignments -putting loose papers in assigned duotangs and notebooks -organizing desk to be able to find supplies easily -giving a "daily report" to parents about each subject in class to review day's work.
+Check-in about what what was finished and what is still worked on in class by working with supportive adults skills implementing help from adults when feeling overwhelmed by assignments (teacher, EAs, IST) -asking questions of adults to clarify or scaffold assignments -using a planner to keep track of assignments -putting loose papers in assigned duotangs and notebooks -organizing desk to be able to find supplies easily -giving a "daily report" to parents about each subject in class to review t day's work.
+Check-in about what what was finished and what is still be